Coldplay KL concert guide: From how to get there, to what you should bring with you

-In less than a span of two weeks, Malaysian fans will finally be able to dance under A Sky Full of Stars and experience The Adventure of A Lifetime, as English pop-rock band Coldplay will officially be slated to host a concert in the country on November 22nd.
+In less than a span of two weeks, Malaysian fans will finally be able to dance under A Sky Full of Stars and experience The Adventure of A Lifetime, as English pop-rock band Coldplay will officially be slated to host a concert KL on November 22nd.

 The one-night-only concert is meant to serve as part of the Asian leg of Coldplay’s Music of The Spheres World Tour, which will also see the band performing across the Causeway for a record number of six nights.
 Demand for the exclusive Malaysian concert proved so overwhelming that general admission tickets were reportedly sold out in just three hours, according to local newspaper The Star.